PROS / eHarmony has a detailed profile-making process to help you get better matches.

 The searching and matching functions are different from most online dating sites because eHarmony manages both of these features for you.
 It will only match you with singles that match your profile and will not allow you to search for matches on your own.

 Communication replaces searching and matching on eHarmony.
-You may choose from two types of communication: standard (guided) and fast track (open). eHarmony was founded on the guided communication method, but has added the second option for those who are comfortable with writing emails to their matches at the beginning of the process and thereby circumventing the multiple choice question and answer phase.
+You may choose from two types of communication: standard (guided) and fast track (open). eHarmony was founded on the guided communication method, but has added the second option for those who are comfortable with writing emails to their matches at the beginning of the process and thereby circumventing the multiple-choice question and answer phase.

-If you opt for guided communication, you may express interest in one of your matches and select five multiple-choice questions for him/her to answer.
+If you opt for guided communication, you may express interest in one of your matches and select five multiple-choice questions for him or her to answer.
 If your match answers, you will receive their answers and a set of questions to answer in return.
 You may select one of the pre-written answers or answer in your own words.
 After two rounds of this type of exchange, you may move to open communication.